Begin the New Year on a Better Workflow.

 3. Time Tracking

 Time Tracking records employee work hours, including clock-in/clock-out, vacation, and sick leave.
-This feature helps ensure accurate payroll processing, provides insights into workforce productivity, and helps identify attendance patterns.
+This feature helps ensure accurate payroll processing, provides insights into workforce productivity, and helps identify attendance patterns for easy employee scheduling management.

 4. Payroll Processing